Pavliuk uprising: Aftermath

 The agreement at Borowica was soon broken by both sides.
 Pavliuk was soon afterwards brought to Warsaw, tried by the king and executed for high treason.
 The Cossacks rebelled again the following spring.
 The uprising was bloodily quelled, and the Rebellion of Ostrzanin and Hunia the following summer was drowned in blood as well.

 The Pavliuk Uprising, while often framed as a military conflict, possessed a pronounced dimension of social and religious rebellion.
 The insurgents, primarily Orthodox peasants and registered Cossacks, framed their struggle not only against Polish magnates but also against the increasing influence of the Catholic Church and the imposition of the Uniate faith, which they viewed as a tool of Polonization.

+Consequences

+Many rebels, fleeing bloody reprisals, moved to the Muscovite state, particularly to the Don region.
+Pavlyuk, who had been taken prisoner, was executed in Warsaw.

+The war continued with mixed fortunes into the following year, 1638.
+It ultimately ended in defeat for the Cossacks.
+However, these events served as a sort of dress rehearsal for the victorious liberation war of 1648–1654 led by Bohdan Khmelnytsky (who, at the time of the Battle of Kumeiki, was the scribe of the Zaporizhian Host).

+Dmytro Hunya, one of the Cossack leaders at the Battle of Kumeiki, became hetman the following year.